The Art of Pasta Alla Ruota (Cooking Pasta In A Cheese Wheel)

 • In Northern Virginia, restaurants such as Osteria Marzano and Roberto’s Ristorante Italiano offer variations like fettuccine or carbonara prepared in a massive Parmigiano Reggiano wheel.

 In Asia, restaurants such as Il Caminetto in Tokyo and Sapori D’Italia in Hong Kong have also brought this delightful experience to the East.
+And in Australia, you can visit Salt Meats Cheese in Brisbane.

 How to make Pasta alla Ruota at home